Bayns History, Family Crest & Coats of Arms

 From about the 16th century, the name was found further north in Scotland.
 "Alexander Banys had a respite in 1541 for art and part of the slauchter of Schir William Stevinsoune, chaplane, on the Links of Kincrag about nine years before.
 This name was not uncommon in St. Andrews in the sixteenth century, and Thomas Banis, a bluegown, is recorded there in 1583.
 Andrew Beanes, flesher in Edinburgh, 1617, and another Andrew Baines was locksmith there, 1676."

-Important Dates for the Bayns family
+Early History of the Bayns family

 This web page shows only a small excerpt of our Bayns research.
 Another 163 words (12 lines of text) covering the years 1086, 1219, 1246, 1273, 1379, 1577, 1676, 1622, 1671, 1559, 1546, 1623, 1546, 1622, 1680, 1660, 1774 and 1848 are included under the topic Early Bayns History in all our PDF Extended History products and printed products wherever possible.

 Bayns Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Baines, Banes, Baynes, Bayns, Baynnes, Bainnes and others.

 Early Notables of the Bayns family (pre 1700)